 An upgraded version of the Explorer 2.0, the Explorer 3.0 is 20% lighter and the bag itself is much more compact, and now includes wheels for easier transport.
 This added off-the-water convenience is a big advantage over other boards that are much heavier and bulkier to carry, and more difficult to inflate.
 We also love that if you purchase the Cloud Kayak Seat, Cloud Kayak Foot Brace, and the Remix Carbon SUP-Kayak Extra Paddle Blade, you can transform the board into a fully functioning kayak.

 That sort of conversion kit is catching on with inflatable paddle boards.
-Our value pick, the BOTE LowRider Aero, includes all of the necessary kayak accessories for its own $799 price tag.
-However, we found that the BOTE Lowrider lacked a bit in the performance department, so we awarded the Explorer 3.0 the Best Overall award for its high-quality construction and blend of performance and value.
-However, absolute beginner paddlers or those who would prefer to swap a bit of the Explorer 3.0’s speed for some more stability will also want to check out the BOTE LowRider and BOTE Breeze, below.
+Our Best Hybrid pick, the BOTE LowRider Aero, includes all of the necessary kayak accessories for its own $799 price tag, and we considered giving it the Best Overall award here.
+However, we found that the BOTE Lowrider lacked a bit in the performance department due to its overall size, so we awarded the Explorer 3.0 the Best Overall award for its high-quality construction and blend of performance and value.
+Our runner-up, the iRocker Cruiser 7.0 is another great pick.
 Read our review of the ISLE Explorer 3.0 here.

-CHECK PRICE ON AmazonBest Budget Inflatable Paddle Board
+CHECK PRICE ON iRockerBest Budget Inflatable Paddle Board

 Available Sizes: 10′ Explorer | 10′ Scout | 10′ 6″ Kahuna